Hi my name is Taranjeet-Kaur, welcome!

 I’d like people to feel their own aliveness and to look deeper into their truth in my paintings.

 I used to have a big creative space, I loved it, I practically lived in it.
-However a change of circumstance has minimised my creative space to about the size of a large box.
-I don’t paint BIG anymore, I don’t splatter my art brush like I used to, there’s nothing like getting really messy!
-It also prompted a website to combine art & yoga and small art.
+However a change of circumstance minimised my creative space to about the size of a large box.
+I don’t paint BIG anymore, I don’t splatter my art brush like I used to, this prompted a website to combine yoga and small art in 2017.
 I am reminded that everything is temporary and to look at the silver linings.
-I continue to create, how can I not?
 Creativity and Art are not luxuries!
-I used 2017 to focus on my yoga training, writing, small paintings and playing in my sketchbook and going to Art galleries!

 Creativity and self development saw me through depression and a job change, to happier times.